Tony Robbins reportedly filmed using racial slurs in resurfaced video from 1980s

 The spokesperson said BuzzFeed isolated a few clips from the full video, in which Robbins “repeatedly uses racial slurs.”

-Reporting of the video follows an investigation by BuzzFeed News last week where Robbin’s was accused of making inappropriate sexual advances on fans and staff and berating abuse victims.
+Reporting of the video follows an investigation by BuzzFeed News last week in which Robbins was accused of making inappropriate sexual advances on fans and staff and berating abuse victims.

 Following the initial investigation, the news outlet reported that four more women had come forward to accuse Robbins of sexual misconduct.